dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 ### ⚡ Fastdup

-Fastdup is a data-cleaning tool that lets you manage, clean, and curate your images at scale.
+Fastdup is a tool that lets gain insights from a large image/video collection.
+You manage, clean, and curate your images at scale on your local machine with a single CPU.
 It's incredibly easy to use and highly efficient.

 At first, I was skeptical.
 How could a single tool handle all my data cleaning and curation needs on a single CPU machine?
 Especially if the dataset is huge.
 But I was curious, so I decided to give it a try.

 And I have to say, I was pleasantly surprised.

 Fastdup lets me clean my visual data with ease, freeing up valuable resources and time.
 But that's not all - it also had powerful curation features that helped me organize and prioritize my data, making it easier to find what I needed when I needed it.

+Here are some superpowers you get with Fastdup.
-Fastdup lets you find 👇
+It lets you identify:

 {{< figure_resizing src="features.png" caption="Fastdup superpowers.
 Source: Fastdup GitHub." link="https://github.com/visual-layer/fastdup" >}}